theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 ## Rousseau

-* p5125 minor tinkering with inherently squlid condition ~ but some free will
+* p5125 minor tinkering with inherently squalid condition ~ but some free will

 ## Hobbes